Julian Foad—Open Source Developer

 I am passionate about open source software and open protocols.
 My greatest professional satisfaction comes from working on software that helps lots of people to do something better, be it version control or CAD or owning one’s own digital self.

 I want to spend all my efforts improving open source software, I have experience doing so in commercial environments, and I excel at getting to the core of a complex problem.

-My last position was as one of the few full-time developers of Apache Subversion, first for CollabNet and then for WANdisco.
+My last position was as one of the few full-time developers of Apache Subversion, working for three large companies in the version control services market.
 On top of the usual bug fixing and helping customers repair corrupted repository data, with a remit to advance the development as I saw fit, I chose to tackle some of Subversion’s biggest design challenges: merging and move tracking.

 A great part of my work was on improving merging.
 In between making many incremental improvements in areas such as tree conflict detection, I analysed the behaviour of the highly asymmetric merging implementation in comparison to the conceptually symmetric nature of merging at an abstract level.
 Using this analysis I was able both to extend the set of supported use cases and at the same time to significantly simplify the usage.
 I presented these findings at conferences, and the implementation was released in Subversion 1.8 as documented here in the release notes.